 Everything you need to make this recipe is shown in the photo below.
+They are each simple ingredients you will be able to get at your local supermarket.
 For exact quantities and detailed instructions, please refer to the printable recipe card below.

 As you can see, the recipe calls for:

-- Oats: I use regular rolled oats for this recipe.
+- Oats: old-fashioned oats or quick cooking oats will work.
+I use regular rolled oats for this recipe.
 They don't have to be an expensive brand.
 One of the steps we take is to add moisture (liquids) at the start of the recipe to ensure that the muffins are dense and moist (not dry!).